jiahaoxiang2000/LCB/README.md

 - [x] remove the KAT function in the benchmarking framework
 - [x] let warp implement to different floder
 - [] add the more platform to the benchmarking framework
-- [] refloct the build.sh by the python script
+- [x] refloct the build.sh by the python script
 - [] the print use the log framework
+- [] add the data collection script